 The second most interesting thing to enjoy in Setenil are the views from some of the viewpoints in the town.
 One of them is the tower of the old alcazar (from the almohade´s time – XII century) You will have to pay an entrance fee to enjoy its views.
 Other options are the viewpoints at the Church Nuestra Señora de la Encarnación (built where a mosque stood) and the Lizón viewpoint.
 Another excellent viewpoints is from the road when you enter or leave Setenil de las bodegas.

-Setenil de las bodegas is a small white village located in the province of Cadiz.
+Setenil de las bodegas is a small white village in southern Spain located in the province of Cadiz.
 Its surname says a lot about Setenil.
 “De las bodegas” refers to the many caves in the rocks of this village.
 Some of its houses are literally built on the rocks and it is easy to imagine Neolithic caves that served as dwellings for hunting groups.

 If its surname offers a good description of its “looks” it is its name that speaks about its history.
 Setenil derives from the latin septem nihil or seven times nothing.
 The village was sieged up to seven times before it was conquered by the catholic troops at the very end of the reconquering process that ended with the fall of Granada in 1492.
 In the case of Setenil the last siege took place on 1484.